RussellHankins/websocket-chat-server/README.md

 		The list of chatrooms. [ ] is a array.
 No [ or ] is in the data.
 		info is a number:
 			bit 1 = Are you in this chatroom.
-			bit 2 = Can everybody join this chatroom.
-If not, then requires server_password to join.
 			bit 3 = Does this chatroom require a password.
 This would be an answer to a question.
 			bit 4 = Will this chatroom be deleted when everybody leaves.
 		people_count is the number of people currently in the chatroom.